First Delivery Walk Through

 Optional: You are able to enter inventory as it comes in from the field.
 The picklist can be taken out to the field during harvest and notes can be made on actual availability, then that information can be entered into the system.

 7. The day of share prep, the farmer finalizes the delivery.

-To finalize delivery, click the “Finalize” button next to the delivery and follow these steps:
+To finalize delivery, click the “Review and Finalize My Delivery” button next to the delivery and follow these steps: